 As with the other temples, Plaosan Temple provides basic tourist facilities.
-Those are the culinary, toilets and parking area.
+Those are the culinary, toilets, and parking area.
 There is no tour guide available on the premises.
-However, the visitors can call any local guiding agency to come.
-The tour guide assistance usually covers a morning to sunset tour.
+However, visitors can call any local guiding agency to come.
+The tour guide assistance usually covers a morning-to-sunset tour.

 How To Get To Candi Plaosan

 Plaosan Temple sites lie not too far from the famous Prambanan Temple complex.
 To reach the temple from downtown, catch Transjogja line 1 A. The bus ticket cost Rp3.500 and will take 20 minutes to get to the Prambanan shelter.
 The way to Candi Plaosan Temple is precisely in the north part of Prambanan.

 The silhouette of the temple is precisely at the right of the road.
-From Prambanan, it will take 30 minutes walking to get to Plaosan.
+From Prambanan, it will take 30 minutes of walking to get to Plaosan.
 To reach the temple without walking.
 Tourists can easily book taxis/motorcycles through online apps Grab or Gojek.
-By motorcycle, it takes only 12 minutes and cost not more than Rp10.000.
+By motorcycle, it takes only 12 minutes and costs no more than Rp10.000.